North Carolina is pink today. In fact, much of the U.S. is either pink or red, at least according my little weather app’s temperature map.

 Dudette claimed that it was too spicy (there is a half teaspoon of red pepper flakes, but that was hardly enough to be noticeable).
 Hubby and I both agreed that while it was good, it wasn’t fantastic.
 We’ve definitely had better this month.

 If I’m going to make a tomato based sauce, I’ll go for the Memphis-Style Barbecue Sauce from the same magazine.
-If I want ginger-based, I’ll head towards the Lemon-Ginger Barbecue Sauce that was on the halved chickens in the Fine Cooking recipe I did earlier this month
+If I want ginger-based, I’ll head towards the null that was on the halved chickens in the Fine Cooking recipe I did earlier this month

 (I’m not sure why they even tacked corn bread in here when the recipe isn’t even included.
 Kinda weird.)